lifebottle/Tales-of-Destiny-DC/README.md

 # Tales of Destiny DC
 Tales of Destiny - Director's Cut (Patch)
-Video on how to use exisiting tools to extract files: https://www.youtube.com/watch?v=FyYQGVAKSUc
+Video on how to use exisiting tools to extract files: https://www.youtube.com/watch?v=FyYQGVAKSUc Spreadsheet with HEX to Symbol Mapping: https://docs.google.com/spreadsheets/d/1TZJpTIxXZckXoy5GH0FOsn5KSkakDqRzaTpIkEcGB10

 Artes, Items and some other stuff are uncompressed in the **SLPS_258.42** file.
 Use a hex editor to find what you need.
 This should be good enough for a menu patch.
+Note: Changes to this doesn't appear to affect Leon's side.

-199900 - names
+00199900 - names
-19c380 - artes
+0019c380 - artes
-1a0fa0 - ???
+001a0fa0 - ???
-1a6870 - world map names
+001a6870 - world map names
-1ab670 - menu
+001ab670 - menu
-1ab910 - materials
+001ab910 - materials
-1bf2f0 - categories
+001bf2f0 - categories
-19a190 - synopsis titles
+0019a190 - synopsis titles

 The script texts are the **.rsce** files found in TOD_DC/DAT/MGLK/xxxxx/xxxxx_xx.rsce